nickmmark/icu-ghg-calculator/README.md

 a webapp to estimate intensive care unit greenhouse gas emissions and motivate change

 ## Context
-* The carbon footprint of intensive care is massive.
-The US healthcare system produces 8-9% of all greenhouse gas (GHG) emissions in the US - more than the entire economy of Japan - and ICUs are particularly carbon intensive!
-One day of ICU treatment for septic shock (~140-170 kg CO2 equivalent) is equivalent to driving an ICE vehicle >400 miles or using electricity for 2 months in a typical home.
+* The carbon footprint of intensive care units (ICUs) is massive.
+* The US healthcare system produces 8-9% of all greenhouse gas (GHG) emissions in the US - more than the entire economy of Japan.
+* ICUs are particularly carbon intensive; one day of ICU treatment for septic shock (~140-170 kg CO2 equivalent) is equivalent to driving an ICE vehicle >400 miles or using electricity for 2 months in a typical home.
-* Through relatively small practice and equipment changes, individual clinicians and hospitals can realize large reductions in carbon footprint.
+* Through relatively small changes in practice and equipment, individual clinicians and hospitals can realize large reductions in the overall carbon footprint.
-* This tool is intended to help clinicians and hospitals realize practice improvements to reduce GHG and make their ICU more sustainable.
+* This tool is intended to help clinicians and hospitals identify and realize practice improvements to reduce GHG emissions and make their ICU more sustainable.

 Try the calculator out here